-Graduates with a degree in family studies from Alderson-Broaddus College will be prepared for the 21st century with its challenges in the social services.
+Graduates with a degree in family studies from Alderson Broaddus University will be prepared for the 21st century with its challenges in the social services.
 The graduate will be prepared to work in the "real world" or to pursue graduate training.

 Personal and Individual Attention from Experienced and Concerned Faculty